psychemedia/island-tales-book-one/03-godshill-stone-lay.md

 > Then Boniface Saint he laughed low in his beard:
 > "'Tis Isle of Wight calves that you be.
 > Are your heads then so thick that you can't understand
-> When from Heaven you're graciously sent a command —
+> When from Heaven you're graciously sent a command,
 > It 's a miracle, easy to see."
 >
 > 'You scorned the advice of a credited saint'
-> — Here his stature a full cubit rose —
+> — Here his stature a full cubit rose,
 > 'Who was never convicted of being a liar,
 > And hung on the words of this sham shaven friar,
 > Who led all you fools by the nose.'